-- 1. As required by the Companies (Auditor's Report) Order, 2016 issued by the Central Government of India in terms of Section 143 (11) of the Companies Act 2013, we give in the Annexure A, statement on the matters specified in paragraph 3 & 4 of the order. - 2.
+- 1. As required by the Companies (Auditor's Report) Order, 2016 issued by the Central Government of India in terms of Section 143 (11) of the Companies Act 2013, we give in the annexure A, statement on the matters specified in paragraph 3 & 4 of the order. - 2.
 As required by section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion proper books of account as required by law have been kept by the company so far as appears from our examination of those books.

-- c) The balance sheet, statement of profit and loss, cash flow statement and statement of changes in equity dealt with by this report are in agreement with the books of accounts. - d) In our opinion, the aforesaid Standalone Ind AS Financial Statements comply with the Indian Accounting Standards specified under Section 133 of the Act, read with relevant rules issued thereunder. - e) On the basis of written representations received from the directors as on 31 March, 2018, taken on record by the Board of Directors, none of the directors is disqualified as on 31 March, 2018, from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the company and the operating effectiveness of such controls, refer to our separate report in "Annexure B". - g) With respect to the other matters included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The company does not have any pending litigations which would have an impact on its financial position in its Standalone Ind AS Financial Statements as per information and explanation provided by the company's Management. - ii.
+- c) The balance sheet, statement of profit and loss, cash flow statement and statement of changes in equity dealt with by this report are in agreement with the books of account. - d) In our opinion, the aforesaid Standalone Ind AS Financial Statements comply with the Indian Accounting Standards specified under Section 133 of the Act, read with relevant rules issued thereunder. - e) On the basis of written representations received from the directors as on 31 March, 2018, taken on record by the Board of Directors, none of the directors is disqualified as on 31 March, 2018, from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the company and the operating effectiveness of such controls, refer to our separate report in "Annexure B". - g) With respect to the other matters included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The company does not have any pending litigations which would have impact on financial position in its Standalone Ind AS Financial Statements. - ii.
 The company did not have any long-term contracts including derivatives contracts for which there were any material foreseeable losses. - iii.
 There were no amounts which required to be transferred to the Investor Education and Protection Fund by the company.

-For Gokhale & Sathe Chartered Accountants Firm Reg.
+Chartered Accountants Firm Reg.
 No.: 103264W